brct-james/apricate/README.md

 - ~~Helper functions for getting entries from route_vars/mux.Vars(r) so that always returned in correct format (e.g. Title(ToLower), ToUpper, etc.)~~
 - - ~~URI params are case insensitive~~
 - - ~~Usernames are case insensitive, though saved and displayed casefully~~
-- Look through log entries to ensure all going to correct namespace (debug, important, error, etc.)
+- ~~Look through log entries to ensure all going to correct namespace (debug, important, error, etc.)~~
-- Look through responses and ensure all are using correct response code
+- ~~Look through responses and ensure all are using correct response code~~
-- Look through response codes and ensure all are using correct http response code
+- ~~Look through response codes and ensure all are using correct http response code~~
-- Update my user auto-creation for Greenitthe with everything in the game for testing
+- ~~Update my user auto-creation for Greenitthe with everything in the game for testing~~
-- Auto created users have name, token saved to ignored yaml file
-- Add user auto-creation for Viridis (basic setup), so I still lock down the username ;)
+- ~~Add user auto-creation for Viridis (basic setup), so I still lock down the username ;)~~
 - Placeholder market at the farm itself with buy/sell `market` orders and set prices (probably some ledger currency helper funcs necessary)

 ---